moa20016/CSE-2102/my-app/README.md

 If this doesn't work, manually open ```my-app``` folder in VSCode.

 ### Step 4: Install Extensions
 Install the necessary packages that are recommened by VSCode, if any.
-If you don't see a beaker shaped logo on the side, search ```Test Explorer UI``` and install it.
-After installing it, you will see a beaker logo on the left panel.

 ### Step 5: Test the Code
 Open up the ```AppTest.java``` and ```TestMeTests.java```.
 Click on the beaker logo on the left panel and click the play logo to run the unittest.